 Eric Lin is an associate in the firm’s Intellectual Property Group.
-Mr. Lin focuses his practice on intellectual property litigation, including patent and trade secret litigation in federal courts and before the International Trade Commission.
-He has experience in various stages of intellectual property litigation including pre-suit investigation, discovery, fact and expert depositions, summary judgment, and pre-trial motion practice.
-His intellectual property matters have involved a broad range of technologies, including biotechnology, medical devices, food science, packaging, and integrated circuits.
+Mr. Lin focuses his practice on patent litigation and other complex intellectual property disputes, including trade secret disputes, in federal courts and before the U.S. International Trade Commission (ITC).
+He has represented clients in intellectual property matters involving a broad range of technologies, including biotechnology, software, consumer electronics, medical devices, food science, packaging, and integrated circuits.
+Mr. Lin has extensive experience in all stages of litigation, including pre-suit investigation, pleadings, discovery, fact and expert depositions, motion practice, summary judgment, trial, and post-trial briefing.

 Mr. Lin’s practice has also extended beyond litigation.
-He has experience preparing and prosecuting utility and design patent applications, and conducting extensive due diligence to identify potential areas for acquisition, licensing, and technology transfer.
+He has significant experience preparing and prosecuting utility and design patent applications.
+He has also counseled clients and conducted substantial due diligence on potential acquisitions, licenses, and technology transfers.